Websoft9/plugin-appstore/README.md

 # Websoft9 Plugin - `appstore`

-This plugin for listing and install templating application. include WordPress, MySQL, GitLab and other 300+ open source
+This plugin for listing and install templating application. include WordPress, MySQL, GitLab and other 300+ open source apps.
+If you want to contribute more apps to AppStore, please fork [docker-library](https://github.com/Websoft9/docker-library)

 ![image](https://github.com/Websoft9/plugin-appstore/assets/16741975/74c3919c-9906-448d-aab9-9334d8fb8d60)